Skip to content Skip to footer

 When describing X-ray, beta, or gamma radiation, the gray and sievert are essentially equal but differ when describing alpha or neutrons, as discussed below.

 The probability of stochastic effects of the radiation depends on the radiation type discussed above.
 This effect is considered by multiplying the energy of the particular type of radiation with a weighting factor.
 The weighting factor for photons (gamma) and electrons (beta) is 1 for all energies, while the weighting factor for alpha particles is 20 for all energies.
-The weighting factor for neutrons varies with the energy, from 5 for thermal neutrons (very low energy) to 20 for low to high energies (100 keV – 2 MeV).
-For higher energies, 2 – 20 MeV, the weighting factor decreases to 10, while it further decreases to 5 for really high energies, >20 MeV.
-Neutrons can produce photons that can do further damage in a process called radiative capture.
-The reason why low to high-energy neutrons are more damaging to the biological cell is that the radiative cross section increases with decreasing velocity (energy), and hence they produce more photons.
+The weighting factor for neutrons varies with the energy, from 5 for thermal neutrons (deficient energy) to 20 for low to high energies (100 keV – 2 MeV).
+For higher energies, 2 – 20 MeV, the weighting factor decreases to 10, while it further reduces to 5 for really high energies, >20 MeV.
+Neutrons can produce photons that can do further damage in radiative capture.
+Low to high-energy neutrons are more damaging to the biological cell because the radiative cross section increases with decreasing velocity (energy), producing more photons.

-When describing the effect of absorbed radiation doses, we, therefore, use the “gamma equivalent” values.
-This means, as discussed above that alpha particles and neutrons can cause the same effect but at lower doses, dependent on the weighting factor.
+When describing the effect of absorbed radiation doses, we use the “gamma equivalent” values.
+As discussed above, alpha particles and neutrons can cause the same effect but at lower doses, depending on the weighting factor.

 Source: United States Nuclear Regulatory Commission